HTTP Node

 HTTP Request Configuration contains the following fields:

 • Request Method (Required): The HTTP request method.
-Available methods are GET, POST, PUT, PATCH, and DELETE.
+Available methods are GET, POST, PUT, PATCH, DELETE, and HEAD.
+The method supports string templates.

 • URL Template (Required): The URL to make the request to.
 This field supports static URLs or string templates.